Morning Pages are a way to bring clarity, calm, and solutions

 In a world where so much is changing so fast, we need new ways to make sense of what is happening.

-The good news is that our rational minds are not the only reliable method we have for making sense of the world.
-When top sportspeople respond in a split second to put the ball exactly where they want it to go they aren’t using their conscious, rational minds.
-They are using their unconscious, intuitive minds.
+The good news is, our rational minds aren’t the only reliable method we have for making sense of the world.
+When top sportspeople respond in a split second to put the ball exactly where they want it to go, they aren’t using their conscious, rational minds to do this.
+They’re using their unconscious, intuitive minds.
+And in the same way, our own unconscious minds are already spotting and making sense of the new patterns that are emerging all around us.

-In the same way, our own unconscious minds are already spotting the new patterns that are emerging all around us.
-This means that we will be able to lead ourselves better through that change if we learn to draw on the power of our unconscious intuition.
+This means that we can lead ourselves better through this time of change if we learn to draw on the power of our unconscious intuition.

 • Sit down with pen and paper, first thing in the morning, before your conscious mind is fully awake